-ABOUT US / Meet the Board
+ABOUT US / Meet the Team

 Marjorie McCord believes businesses doing social good are not purely altruistic.
 Businesses benefit from by creating connections with customers and retaining employees.
 As director, Marjorie wants to make it easier for companies, big and small, to fulfill social missions.

 Marjorie grew up in the Hudson Valley of NY.
 She drove a beat-up car and fixed it herself.
 It was playing on sports teams and participating in school plays Marjorie says, that gave her the courage to walk into executive-level meetings to present her ideas as a young professional.
 For her daughters, she sees how sports and the arts instill the same type of courage, build confidence, and help them to believe in themselves.
 She wants to give back to women who have not had the same opportunities and support that she has had and knows there is much to learn from women with different life experiences.